 Biblical Inerrancy as we know it Today

-The basic argument for biblical inerrancy comes from 1978 in the Chicago Statement on Biblical Inerrancy, which states that the Bible, “is without error or fault in all its teaching“; and that “Scripture in the original manuscripts does not affirm anything that is contrary to fact.”
+The basic modern day explanation of biblical inerrancy comes from 1978 in the Chicago Statement on Biblical Inerrancy, which states that the Bible, “is without error or fault in all its teaching“; and that “Scripture in the original manuscripts does not affirm anything that is contrary to fact.”
 The 70’s saw a period where the Bible was coming under frequent attacks by science and history.
 In October of 1978 over 200 church leaders convened in Chicago to write a formal statement for evangelicals to lean on as a standard, in hopes that they could stop the onslaught of liberal theology.

 Eventually some seminaries adopted this stance.
 The most well known was Princeton Seminary.
 Additionally, Fuller Seminary joined the inerrancy ranks.
 However, they leaned towards infallibility rather than inerrancy.
 The difference is that infallibility usually refers to the teachings of the Bible while inerrancy often refers to anything in the Bible, even non-theological items.
 However, there is a sub-group in inerrantists who claim that only the original manuscripts were perfect and what we now have contains slight errors.
 Modern proponents of this theory original inerrancy find very little separation from over-all inerrancy.